 That’s why the histogram is such a powerful tool to utilize in beginning photography correctly.

-When you’re shooting in low light, you invariably have to widen your aperture to allow enough light into the lens.
-But this has one rather a major side effect.
+When you’re shooting in low light, you have to widen your aperture to allow enough light into the lens.
+But this has a major side effect.
 A shallow depth of field.

-This can be used very creatively (often to excess) but it’s not the only possibility.
-There are many situations, such as landscapes, where you’ll want to be using a narrower aperture so that the whole scene remains in focus.
+You can use this in a creative way.
+But it’s not the only possibility.
+There are many situations, such as landscapes, where you’ll want to use a narrower aperture.
+So that the whole scene remains in focus.

-When it comes to covering all of the basics of photography, depth of field is very important.
+When it comes to covering all of the basics of photography, DoF is very important.

 White balance is something I wish I’d learned more about much sooner than I did.
 I look back on some photos now and wonder what I was thinking.

-The white balance changes the color cast of the entire photo.
+The white balance changes the colour cast of the entire photo.
 It is responsible for the overall warmth.
 It can determine whether your photo appears blue or orange, cold or warm.

-Auto white balance doesn’t tend to do a particularly good job, particularly with tungsten light.
+Auto white balance doesn’t often do a good job.
+Especially with tungsten light.
 The sooner you learn about this basic photography idea, the more accurate your photos will look.